stormearthandlava/stormearthandlava.github.io/blog/_posts/2024-06-21-history-ele-raid-buffs.md

 [Bloodlust](https://www.wowhead.com/wotlk/spell=2825/bloodlust) / [Heroism](https://www.wowhead.com/wotlk/spell=32182/heroism) | +30% melee, ranged, and spell <br/> casting speed for 40 sec
 [Elemental Oath](https://www.wowhead.com/wotlk/spell=51470/elemental-oath) | +5% Spell Crit Chance
-[Unleashed Rage](https://www.wowhead.com/wotlk/spell=30809/unleashed-rage) | +10% Melee Attack Power <br/> (Enhancement Only) [Heroic Presence](https://www.wowhead.com/tbc/spell=6562/heroic-presence) | 1% Hit Chance (Alliance only)
+[Unleashed Rage](https://www.wowhead.com/wotlk/spell=30809/unleashed-rage) | +10% Melee Attack Power <br/> (Enhancement Only) [Heroic Presence](https://www.wowhead.com/wotlk/spell=6562/heroic-presence) | 1% Hit Chance (Alliance only)

 # Cataclysm
-With the awakening of the Earth-Warder, Deathwing, Blizzard realized that the number of raid buffs had gotten out of control, opting to drastically reduce the number of buffs but allowing most buffs to be brought in some form by two or more different specs and/or classes.
+With the onslaught of Deathwing, Blizzard realized that the number of unique raid buffs had gotten out of control, opting to drastically reduce the number of buffs but allowing most buffs to be brought in some form by two or more different specs and/or classes.
-It was at this point that I personally feel Elemental peaked in terms of raid utility.
+It was at this point that many consider Elemental at its prime in terms of raid utility.
 While we had many buff options in the past, the changes in Cataclysm made us the greatest buff provider with up to a whopping 7 raid buffs that could be active at once including Bloodlust and Heroism.
-Totem of Wrath was changed to [Totemic Wrath](https://www.wowhead.com/cata/spell=77746/totemic-wrath), allowing Elemental Shamans to provide another powerful Spell Power buff without sacrificing fire totem damage, while Restoration received [Ancestral Healing](https://www.wowhead.com/cata/spell=16235/ancestral-healing) to increase their healing targets' Max HP by up to 10%.
+Totem of Wrath was changed to [Totemic Wrath](https://www.wowhead.com/cata/spell=77746/totemic-wrath), allowing Elemental Shamans to provide another powerful Spell Power buff without sacrificing fire totem damage, while Restoration received [Ancestral Healing](https://www.wowhead.com/cata/spell=16235/ancestral-healing) to increase their healing targets' max HP by up to 10%.
 Heroism/Bloodlust-type effects were also given to both Mages ([Time Warp](https://www.wowhead.com/cata/spell=80353/time-warp)) and Hunters ([Primal Rage](https://www.wowhead.com/cata/spell=90355/primal-rage)) for the first time, removing one of Shaman's niche roles in a raid group for the first time.

 Name | 🔥Benefits